Heal All (Prunella vulgaris) leaves

 You can control Self Heal by cultural and chemical means, but successful management of this weed is best if you adopt an integrated approach.

-Another key focus is making sure that you have the right grass type for the climate, and time of year.
-For example a couch turf area may benefit from overseeding with perennial ryegrass in cooler months.
-We can help with turf seed selection.
+• Make sure that you have the right grass type for your climate.
+For example a couch turf area benefits from overseeding with perennial ryegrass in cooler months.
+We can help with any turf seed selection.

 Chemical control of Heal All:

-Heal All is not an easy weed to control selectively in turf.
-It will regrow after applications of MCPA, 2,4-D, clopyralid or triclopyr if you use these as stand-alone treatments.
+Self Heal is not an easy weed to control selectively in turf.
+It tends to regrow if you use MCPA, 2,4-D, clopyralid or triclopyr when you use these as stand-alone treatments.

-Post emergent options for Heal All should contain combinations of 2,4-D, MCPA, and Dicamba.
-Suitable options are ProForce Warhead, ProForce Weed Blast, or Contra M.
+Post emergents for Heal All should contain combinations of 2,4-D, MCPA, and Dicamba.
+Suitable options are:

-You can use Glyphosate as a non selective option to control Heal All.
+You can use Glyphosate as a non selective option to control Self Heal.
 If you use Glyphosate and water quality is an issue then use ProForce Manta Ray.